Alex Johnston (rugby league): 2022

 In round 6 of the 2022 NRL season, he scored two tries in South Sydney's 36–16 victory over Canterbury.

 In round 12 of the 2022 NRL season, he scored a hat-trick in South Sydney's 44–18 victory over West Tigers to become South Sydney's all-time leading try scorer.

 In round 14, Johnston scored a hat-trick in South Sydney's victory over the Gold Coast.

 In round 16, Johnston scored two tries in a 30–12 victory over Parramatta.
 In round 19, Johnston scored two tries for South Sydney in their 24–12 victory over Melbourne.

 In round 20, Johnston scored one try in a 21–20 loss to Cronulla to enter the top 10 try scorers in NRL history.

 Johnston played a total of 25 matches for South Sydney across the season but he missed the clubs preliminary final defeat to eventual premiers Penrith through injury.
-Johnston finished as the competitions top try scorer with 30 tries.
+Johnston finished as the competitions top try scorer with 30 tries, and the first player in history to score 30 tries in a season twice.

+2023

+In round 10 of the 2023 NRL season, Johnston played his 200th first grade game and scored two tries in South Sydney's 28–12 victory over Melbourne.

+In round 14, Johnston scored a hat-trick in South Sydney's 46–28 victory over the Gold Coast.

+In round 22, Johnston scored another hat-trick in South Sydney's 32–18 victory over the Wests Tigers in Tamworth.

+2024

+Following South Sydney's round 4 victory over Canterbury in the 2024 NRL season, it was announced that Johnston would be ruled out indefinitely with a hamstring injury.

+In round 11, Johnston made his return to the team and scored a try in their 28-22 loss to North Queensland.
+On 25th May 2024 against Parramatta, Johnston scored his 190th try, which put him equal second with Billy Slater on the all time scorers' leaderboard.
+In round 15, Johnston scored his 191st try which was the most by any player at a single club in the competition's 116-year history.
+In round 21, Johnston was taken from the field with a season-ending Achilles injury.

+2025

+In round 4 of the 2025 NRL season, Johnston made his long awaited comeback in South Sydney's 28-18 upset victory over Penrith scoring a try.
+Johnston was later taken from the field during the first half with an injury and did not return for the rest of the match.
+Johnston scored three tries in a narrow loss to the New Zealand Warriors in round 13 of the 2025 NRL season.
+In scoring three tries, Johnston become the second player in NSWRL/NRL history to score 200 career tries.
+In round 16, Johnston scored four tries for South Sydney in their 25-24 golden point extra-time loss against Melbourne.
+On 22 July, the Rabbitohs announced that Johnston had signed a two year extension with the club.